+It's important that people are educated with as many methadone facts as possible before using it or pushing a loved one to use it.
 Methadone is a synethetic opioid that is used to alleviate the withdrawal symptoms of opiates (heroin, oxycontin, etc).
 Methadone binds to the same receptors in the brain that opiates bind to, and this is meant to prevent a person from experiencing the high/rush they would usually feel from opiates.

 When taken properly, Methadone is supposed to help with cravings for these opiates.
 Methadone is considered a maintenance treatment for opiate addiction, which means it is often used for long periods of time.
 Some people will use it briefly in an attempt to stay off of other opiates, like heroin and oxycontin.

 While it is true that Methadone can and often does relieve withdrawal symptoms, the user will eventually have to withdraw from Methadone as well.
 There are people who stay on Methadone for years, or perhaps their entire lives.
-Many of these people take it correctly and feel as though its benefits outweigh its negatives.
-Methadone is legal, and it is much cheaper and arguably safer than buying illicit opiates on the streets.
+Many people take it correctly and feel as though its benefits outweigh its negatives.
+Methadone is legal, and it is much cheaper and safer than buying illicit opiates on the streets.

 The people who want to eventually stop taking Methadone will inevitably have to deal with withdrawal symptoms.
 When someone stops taking Methadone, it is often longer and more painful than coming off of other opiates.
 Methadone is used to alleviate symptoms, but all it really does is postpone and cause more withdrawal symptoms.
 It is important to know these Methadone facts before deciding to take the drug or not.

 Methadone can also be used to relieve chronic pain.
-Methadone can be used long term without the user developing much of a tolerance to it.
+It can be used long term without the user developing much of a tolerance to it.
 Everyone is different, but many people can be on the same dose of Methadone for years or decades.